 In this more recent analysis a continuous prior for the given locality is taken from rt.live and used for all groups and updated based on the death data over time.
 In Figure ?? we see the results for the District of Columbia which shows that after the mitigation period (corresponding to the large dip in R(t)) a stratification in the basic reproduction number occurs across the different racial/ethnic groups with the Black and Latinx communities showing the highest rate of spread and more deaths than other groups.
 This is particularly notable since the Black community is roughly the same proportion of the population of D.C. while the Latinx community only about 11%.
 We see this as the detection of front-line communities who bores the brunt of the pandemic for a variety of reasons.
 Methods like ESMDA can be used in this way to shed light on inequity, determine disparity and provide social scientists and policy makers with valuable estimates of critical parameters needed for decision making and equitable actions.

-Future Directions: These methods are widely applicable to a broad range of problems, currently I am involved in using methods like this to investigate bi-stability in the polar vortex through the lens of a reduced order model and data from The ECMWF.
-I also envision extending the kind of analysis discussed above to continue studies of the COVID-19 pandemic in the context of social justice and assessment of various mitigation measures.
-The ESMDA method is model agnostic at its heart and more complex models could also be employed i.e. agent based or network models.
-This type of data assimilation is also useful for short term forecasting as any number of model parameters can be estimated including case fatality rates, reproduction numbers etc. As a result a system which estimates parameters that can serve as early warning signs of trouble could be used during ongoing outbreaks in the future for rapid response.
-In addition, I believe it possible to develop a general model of hospitalization rates, for which a general epidemiological model of viral spread is a part, and through the assimilation of those rates the early detection of a new outbreak.
-I am also interested in studying how climate change had disproportionately affected marginalized groups and see methods like this also useful.
+Future Directions: These methods are widely applicable to a broad range of problems.
+The ESMDA method is model agnostic at its heart and more complex models than those discussed above could also be employed.
+This type of data assimilation is also useful for short term forecasting as any number of model parameters can be rapidly estimated providing a following forecast form a now tuned model.
+I am also interested in studying how climate change has disproportionately affected marginalized groups and see methods like this also useful.
 Air quality modeling in conjunction with air quality and health data, storm surge and flood models, extreme temperature events and vulnerable populations in conjunction with historical data are just some of the other topics that can be explored.
 There is also the potential of methods like these to provide undergraduate students with valuable research experience as general codes can be given to them allowing for accessible exploration of a specific model, data assimilation methodology, and relevant data set.
-The broad application of these methods also provides for broad appeal and can facilitate mentoring oppurtunities for students from a variety of backgrounds.
+The broad application of these methods also provides for broad appeal and can facilitate mentoring opportunities for students from a variety of backgrounds providing an introduction to computational methods along the way.
+Adding parameter estimation methods like this to a system like JEDI could also enable researchers to explore reduced order models in novel ways.

 Ensemble data assimilation has been widely implemented in weather prediction [18], tumor growth and spread [21], and petroleum reservoir history matching [35].
 The ensemble Kalman filter (EnKF) relies on estimates of error statistics using an ensemble of model runs assumed to be Gaussian distributed.
 The error estimates themselves are calculated using the state vectors (xif) formed from the state variables of each ensemble member.
 When observations are available each of the Ne ensemble members are updated according to